drishlekh/drishlekh/README.md

 Hi, I'm **Drishtant Lekharu**!

-- 3rd-year B.Tech student in Electronics & Computer Science at KIIT University, Bhubaneswar.
+- Final year B.Tech student in Electronics & Computer Science at KIIT University, Bhubaneswar.
 - Passionate about Software Development, AI/ML, and exploring innovative technologies.
 - Enthusiastic about collaborating on projects, solving complex problems, and tackling new challenges.
 - Always eager to learn, build, and contribute to impactful solutions.